 federal holiday, returns are timely if filed electronically, postmarked or hand-delivered on the first business day following the 20th.
 For example, if the sale took

 place during January and you file returns monthly, your tax return is due February 1 and late after February 20; however, if you file quarterly, your return is due April

 1 and late after April 20.
 A return must be filed for each reporting period, even if no tax is due.

 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation

-web page and select the current year Florida e-Services Calendar of Due Dates (Form DR-659) under the
+and Publications web page and select the current year Florida e-Services Calendar of Due Dates (Form DR-659) under the

 When you electronically file your sales and use tax return and electronically pay timely, you are entitled to deduct a collection allowance.
 The

 collection allowance is 2.5% (.025) of the first $1,200 of tax due, not to exceed $30.

 to receive an email every reporting period, reminding you of the due date.
 This subscription service is for paper filers only.
 Electronic filers are automatically signed

 Taxpayers who paid $20,000 or more in sales and use tax during the most recent state fiscal year (July 1 - June 30) are required to file and pay electronically